Refinance with a Fixed Rate Mortgage

 Income Verification

-• Pay stubs for the last 30 days
+• Pay stubs for the last 30 days.

-• W-2 forms for the last two years
+• W-2 forms for the last two years.

-• Award letter/1099 for social security, pension and disability
+• Award letter/1099 for social security, pension and disability.

-If You Are Self-Employed
+If You Are Self Employed

 • Signed, completed tax returns for the past two years, including personal, partnership, and corporate, if applicable, including all schedules.

-• Year-to-date business profit and loss statement for current year, if more than three months have passed since the end of the tax year
+• Year-to-date business profit and loss statement for current year, if more than 120 days have passed since the end of business tax year.

 Property Information

-• Most recent property tax bill
+• Most recent property tax bill.

 Assets

-• Stocks and securities account statements for the last three months
+• Stocks and securities account statements for the last two months.

 Payment History

-• Bankruptcy/Consumer Credit, if applicable
+• Bankruptcy/Consumer Credit, if applicable.

 Additional Information, If Applicable

-• Explanation of discrepancies on credit
+• Explanation of discrepancies on credit.

-Automated Payments Enroll in the Automated Payment Program and have your monthly payment automatically deducted from any deposit account, including deposit accounts at other banks.
-Download, complete, and return the Automated Payment Authorization form to the address or fax number listed on the form, or to your local PNC branch.
+Bi-Weekly Automated Payments Enroll in the Bi-Weekly Automated Payments Program and have half of your monthly mortgage payment automatically deducted every 2 weeks from your deposit account.
+Download, complete, and return the Bi-Weekly Automated Payment Authorization form to the address or fax number listed on the form, or to your local PNC branch.

-In-Branch Payment Paying in branch Payment is accepted in many PNC bank branches during normal branch hours and is effective as of the date payment is made, although it may take up to 2 business days for the payment to be reflected on your account.
+In-Branch Payment Make a payment at any PNC Branch.
+Visit a PNC Branch during normal branch hours to make a payment.
+The payment is effective as of the date the payment is made, although it may take up to 2 business days for the payment to be reflected on your account.

 Need More Information?